213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 We can encapsulate logic/state inside components.

+@11:43 Simple app to add and remove friends.
+Will show how to add state to our react apps.

 ## .map

 Start from Hello world app and add state to manage top 8 friends list